pku-minic/MiniVM/src/vm/README.md

 Unlike the `Call`/`CallExt` instruction, there are no new environments will be created at this time.
 All internal states of MiniVM, such as the operand stack and the static registers, will be retained.

 When `$debugger` returns, MiniVM will check the return value.
 If it's `False`, the execution process will be interrupted.
+Otherwise, MiniVM will ***re-execute*** the current instruction.

 ## Gopher Bytecode File Format